 - Location: Are you in a remote area or a busy site?

-- Features: What specific features, requirements, and preferences should your fire alarm system have: Back-up battery, voice alarm, etc.?
+- Features: What specific features, requirements, and preferences should your fire alarm system have: Backup battery, voice alarm, etc.?
 Is the fire alarm system compatible with the building's security and alarm management system?

 - Jurisdiction: What regulations must your business follow regarding fire safety installations?
-Working with your local fire department might give you the answers as regulations can vary between countries, districts, and cities.
+Working with your local fire department might give you the answers, as regulations can vary between countries, districts, and cities.

 The different kinds of fire alarm systems

 The market is crowded with fire detection and alarm systems.
-Finding the right system for your commercial property is key to a reliable system that best protects your facility from fire.
+Finding the right system for your commercial property is vital to a reliable system that protects your facility from fire.
 Every business is different, and so is yours.
 Depending on the building and risks, you may need one or more fire detection equipment.
 Ionization alarms, photoelectric alarms, dual-sensor alarms, air sampling, and simple smoke detectors can all be used effectively depending on the space and the likelihood of smoke, heat, or fire.

 There are a few different types of commercial systems:

 - Conventional system: This initial system is commonly seen in older buildings and identifies a general area of the trigger zone.
-It uses analog signals to link alerting devices to control panels, each with a different wire and divides the building into zones or sections to help the fire department know where to intervene.
+It uses analog signals to link alerting devices to control panels, each with a different wire, and divides the building into zones or sections to help the fire department know where to intervene.
 This system is cost-effective, reliable, and affordable, but the tendency to generate false alarms adds to costly fire department fines.

 - Addressable system: This system connects all fire devices with a unique "address" to the control panel through one wire.
 Because they use digital technology, addressable systems offer a much broader range in the types of information that the control panel can receive from the devices (e.g., how much smoke or heat the detector is sensing).
 This information allows the control panel to make better decisions, such as when or when not to go into alarm mode, and thus reduce the number of false alarms.
 The most important type of information that addressable systems transmit is where the fire occurs in a building.
 Because the exact location of each device has an addressable system programmed in, the responders know before they even arrive precisely where in the building the fire is occurring, which allows them to respond more quickly to a fire.
 Because they require less wire, an addressable alarm control panel can accommodate far more devices than a conventional system.
-They can have anywhere from one to 30 loops, commonly referred to as a signaling line circuit (SLC), each of which can monitor and control several hundred devices.
+They can have anywhere from one to 30 loops, commonly called a signaling line circuit (SLC), each of which can monitor and control several hundred devices.